 Agencies should resist the temptation to deny petitions on the basis of limited resources and competing priorities alone; such grounds should be used only to justify a delayed resolution of the petition.
+After all, by design the statutory right to submit petitions for rulemaking is to give the public a voice in setting and changing the agency's regulatory priorities.
 Under the APA and the standards of sound regulatory decisionmaking, petitioners arguably deserve a final determination on the merits of their requests (see Section II.F).

 How Agencies Benefit: As the D.C.
-Circuit once suggested, denying a petition on grounds other than the merits gives "short shrift" to "a serious presentation" and is "not the kind of agency action that promote[s] the kind of interchange and refinement of views that is the life-blood of a sound administrative process."
-419
+Circuit once suggested, denying a petition on grounds other than the merits gives "short shrift" to "a serious presentation" and is "not the kind of agency action that promote[s] the kind of interchange and refinement of views that is the life-blood of a sound administrative process."422

 How Petitioners Benefit: A denial on the merits allows petitioners to refine their requests.
 Even more importantly, they will know that the agency took their suggestion seriously.
+Having resource-strapped agencies simply delay disposition instead of denying petitions outright will benefit petitioners by keeping their requests before the agency, enabling the agency to reconsider their requests if and when the agency's resources or priorities change.